-Garden sculptures are not only a beautiful garden decoration, but also an investment.
-To ensure that your bronze sculptures or stone cast figures last winter for winter, you should protect them from frost and cold.
+Garden sculptures are not only beautiful garden decorations, but also an investment.
+To ensure that your bronze sculptures or cast stone figures survive every winter, you should protect them from frost and cold.

 In this article you will find some tips on how to preserve your garden sculptures from damage - especially during the cold winter months.